Cartus/cartus.github.io/_pages/lab.md

 ---
 ## Research Mentoring
-I am fortunate to be working with the following talented students/interns:
+I was fortunate to work with the following talented students/interns:
 - Andrew Georgiou: Master at Cambridge, to Google Zurich
 - [Caiqi Zhang](https://caiqizh.github.io/): Master at Cambridge, to PhD at Cambridge
 - Henry Caushi: Undergrad at Cambridge, to Instructor at Warwick